ppy/osu-wiki/wiki/Tournaments/NSATT/NSATT_2019/en.md

 1. Only Players with a North or South American flag on their account are allowed to register in this tournament.
 This includes only the following countries: USA, Canada, Mexico, Brazil, Chile, Argentina, Colombia, Venezuela, Uruguay, Paraguay, Peru, Ecuador, Bolivia, Guyana, Suriname, and French Guiana.
 Countries in the Caribbean and Central America may not sign up for this tournament.
 2. Group Stage matches are seeded based on global rank **at the end of the registration period**.
 3. NSATT will have a Group Stage followed by a knock-out double elimination structure with a loser bracket.
-4. NSATT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the Score V2 system.
+4. NSATT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the ScoreV2 system.
 5. The win conditions for each stage are as follows.
    - In **Group Stage**, it is Bo7: First to score 4 points wins.
    - In **Round of 16**, it is Bo9: First to score 5 points wins.